 This page was updated in March 2020 to note the conclusion of the county’s work with the Pew-MacArthur Results First Initiative and in August 2017 to reflect progress in the state.

 A 2011 U.S. Supreme Court ruling required California to resolve its overcrowded prison system.
 In response, Governor Jerry Brown (D) signed into law Assembly Bill 109, establishing a set of policies that are commonly referred to as Realignment.
 This legislation transferred responsibility for more than 60,000 low-risk inmates from the state to its 58 counties and required them to develop facilities, policies, and programs to serve this population.
 To help identify the most effective and cost-beneficial adult criminal justice programs, the Pew-MacArthur Results First Initiative partnered with California counties to implement the Results First approach at the local government level.

-Fresno County and local criminal justice stakeholders are participating in both state and national initiatives to assist county leaders in the development and implementation of evidence-based practices to guide decision-making processes.
-In January 2014, the board of supervisors unanimously approved a commitment to work with Results First.
-The Fresno Results First cost-benefit model can assist the county in directing investments to improve public safety and reduce recidivism without additional spending.
+Fresno County and local criminal justice stakeholders participated in state and national initiatives to develop and implement evidence-based practices that guide decision-making.
+In January 2014, the Board of Supervisors unanimously approved a commitment to work with Results First, noting that cost-benefit analysis could assist the county in directing resources to effective programs that will improve public safety and reduce recidivism without additional spending.

-The team is finalizing a program inventory to provide a better understanding of its treatment portfolio and to serve as a resource for planning.
-The county is also augmenting its information technology staff to improve collection of performance data and tracking of outcomes.
+The criminal justice program inventory gave Fresno leaders a better understanding of the treatment portfolio and assisted probation leaders in their planning to provide effective programs to county citizens.
+The county also augmented its information technology staff to improve collection of performance data and tracking of outcomes.